-- 1. Completion of each major course with a grade of C- or better - 2.
-Satisfactory performance on a senior research project and its presentation - 3.
-Sitting for and passing the senior assessment examination.
+- 1. Completing each major course with a grade of "C-" or better. - 2.
+Completing at least one major course in an online delivery format. - 3.
+Passing a comprehensive senior examination designed to assess essential concepts learned in core Exercise Science coursework. - 4.
+Satisfactory performance on a senior research project and its presentation.